Hiepnguyenhoang/Traffic-light-STM32/README.md

 Using button for input.
 - If button is pressed or held, logic sensor = 1 represents there is car or pedestrian crossings in that direction button is pressed or held.
 - If button isn't pressed or held, logic sensor = 0 represents there isn't car or pedestrian crossings in that direction button is pressed or held.
+LCD Display:
+- Displays the elapsed time for light states.
+-- Go (Green for 10s) → Warning (Yellow for 5s) → Stop (Red).
+-- Pedestrian light sequence: White (10s) → Blinking Warning (5s) → Red.
+- Shows "00" when all lights are Red.

 ## Hardware Requirements
 - STM32 blue pill: 1 units